Sambal belacan is a must-have Malaysian condiment and the key ingredients for many delicious Malaysian recipes.

 You may freeze it for a longer period and thaw to room temperature before using it.

 Sambal belacan is a Malaysian condiment and the basic building block for Malaysian food.
 The best sambal belacan recipe with easy step-by-step photo guide.

 - 1 tablespoon belacan shrimp paste

 - 2 tablespoons Calamansi lime juice or lime juice

 Clean chilies with running water, seeded and sliced.
 Transfer the chilies to a mortar.

 Heat up a wok or pan on low heat and "toast" the belacan until aromatic.
 The texture of the belacan would turn dry and powdery after toasting.
 Transfer out and add to the chilies and start pounding with the pestle until fine.
 (Some people like their sambal belacan somewhat coarse so it's personal preference.)

-Transfer out to a bowl, add salt and sugar to taste and add lime juice (or kalamansi lime juice).
+Transfer out to a bowl, add salt and sugar to taste and add lime juice (or Calamansi lime juice).
 Blend well.
 You can keep the sambal in the refrigerator for a couple of days, or freeze in the freezer for a longer period.